Five-Percent Nation: Basis

-The men of the Five Percent Nation view themselves as Gods (both individually and collectively as the Original Man).
+The men of the Five Percent Nation view themselves as Gods, both individually and collectively as the "Original Man".
 According to the Five Percenter Newspaper, "God first means that it is no longer a judicial argument; centered means everything we do is about God.
 Culture is the practices and principles of a people at any given time."
 Gods and Earths sometimes refer to themselves as scientists, implying their search for knowledge and proof.

 The teachings of the Nation of Gods and Earths are passed on through a modern oral tradition.
 The advancement of a God or Earth is based on his or her memorization, recitation, comprehension, and practical application of the Supreme Mathematics and the Supreme Alphabet and also the 120 Lessons, sometimes referred to as degrees, a revised version of the Supreme Wisdom lessons of the NOI, originally written by Wallace Fard Muhammad and Elijah Muhammad.

 The anthology Knowledge of Self: A Collection of Wisdom on the Science of Everything in Life by Supreme Understanding details the teachings of the Nation of Gods and Earths.
 Wakeel Allah has written In the Name of Allah: A History of Clarence 13X and the 5 Percenters and The Naked Truth: From the Goal Mind of Abu Shahid, the Elder of the Nation of Gods and Earths.

 "Five Percent"

 The term "Five Percenter" is taken directly from the "Five Percent" who are described in "Lost-Found Muslim Lesson No. 2" of the Nation of Islam.
 The lesson groups the people of the world into three categories.
 Eighty-five percent of the world's population are described as "uncivilized people; poison animal eaters; slaves from mental death and power, people who do not know the Living God or their origin in this world, and they worship that which they do not know. ...
 [They] are easily led in the wrong direction, but hard to lead into the right direction."

 Ten percent of the world's population are described as "The rich; the slave-makers of the poor; who teach the poor lies—to believe that the Almighty, True and Living God is a spook and cannot be seen by the physical eye.
 Otherwise known as: The Blood-Suckers of the Poor."

-Five Percent of the world's population are described as "the poor, righteous Teachers, who do not believe in the teachings of the 10%, and are all-wise; and know who the Living God is; and Teach that the Living God is the Sun of man, the supreme being, the (Black man) of Asia; and Teach Freedom, Justice and Equality to all the human family of the planet Earth."
+Five Percent of the world's population are described as "the poor, righteous Teachers, who do not believe in the teachings of the 10%, and are all-wise; and know who the Living God is; and Teach that the Living God is the Sun of man, the supreme being, the (Black man) of Asia [Pangea]; and Teach Freedom, Justice, and Equality to all of the human families of the planet Earth."